Ignatz Waghalter: Career

+The collapse of the German economy in 1923 and the resulting bankruptcy of the Deutsches Opernhaus led to the end of Waghalter's tenure as principal conductor.
+Traveling to the United States, he made his American debut as a conductor at a concert held in New York's Carnegie Hall on December 7 of that year.
+In its review of the concert, the New York Times wrote: "Mr. Waghalter showed himself a leader of force and fire, not a poseur.
+He knows his classics: his Beethoven was full blooded.
+His Brahms warm and vital.
+He is fortunate also in his manner of conducting, sufficiently graphic in gesture, turning to this choir or that in warning evocation and at a climax, flashing lightening-like upon the full band.
+He won response not alone of the players but of a sophisticated audience representative of more than New York alone.
+Gabrilowitsch of Detroit being among the box guests.
+Rubin Goldmark and other recognized musicians on the main floor, as the crowd prolonged its ovation."

-Waghalter left the Deutsche Opernhaus in 1923.
-Traveling to the United States, he succeeded Joseph Stransky as musical director of the New York State Symphony, which he held during the 1925 season.
+The immense success of his debut and subsequent concerts as a guest conductor led to his appointment as the successor of Joseph Stransky as musical director of the New York State Symphony, which he held during the 1925 season.
 Deeply attached to the cultural life of Berlin, Waghalter turned down an offer to remain at the State Symphony and returned to Germany.
-He assumed the position of Generalmusikmeister of UFA, the country's largest film production company in Germany.
+He was active as a guest conductor and produced a large number of recordings.
+He also assumed the position of Generalmusikmeister of UFA, the country's largest film production company in Germany.

 For UFA, Waghalter composed the original musical score for one of the most extraordinary German films of the Weimar era, Hanns Walter Kornblum's Wunder der Schöpfung.
 The pathbreaking film, which premiered in Berlin in September 1925, attempted to present in a popular cinematic form the greatest discoveries of modern astronomy.
 His music was described by one critic as a "sensation."

-Waghalter composed several operettas, and he was active as a guest conductor.
-Waghalter was appointed musical director at the National Opera in Riga, Latvia, for the 1931–32 season.
+Waghalter composed several operettas.
+He was appointed musical director at the National Opera in Riga, Latvia, for the 1931–32 season.
 Shortly after his return to Berlin, the Nazis came to power.

-In 1934, he went into exile, moving first to Czechoslovakia and then to Austria, where he composed his last opera, Ahasaverus und Esther.
-Several weeks before the Anschluss, when Austria was annexed by Germany, he and his wife fled to the United States.